 When the LADN information for the UE in the 5GC is changed, the AMF may update LADN information to the UE through UE Configuration Update procedure.

 Based on the LADN Availability information in the UE, the UE may request a PDU session establishment for an available LADN when the UE is located in the LADN service area.
 The UE should not request a PDU session for a LADN when the UE is located outside the LADN service area, and the SMF shall reject any such requests.
-The UE shall not trigger Service Request for the establishment of user plane for an LADN when the UE is located out of LADN service area, and the SMF shall reject the establishment of user plane for the LADN PDU session.
+The UE shall not trigger Service Request for the establishment of user plane for an LADN PDU session when the UE is located out of LADN service area, and the SMF shall reject the establishment of user plane for the LADN PDU session.

 The SMF subscribes to "UE location notification" as described in clause 5.6.11.
 Based on the UE location information received from AMF, the SMF may decide:

-- whether the Network triggered Service request should be triggered for a LADN PDU session without active UP connection.
+- whether the Network triggered Service Request should be triggered for a LADN PDU session whose user plane connection is deactivated.

 - to release the PDU session, or

 - to deactivate the user plane connection for the PDU session and maintain the PDU session.
-The network may at any time, based on network policies, release the PDU session.
+The network may at any time, based on network policies, release the PDU session later.
 The SMF may also request the UPF to discard downlink data for the PDU sessions and/or not send out Data Notification message to the SMF.

 This decision may be influenced by local policies.

-After the UE is paged and the UE triggers a service request procedure as described in clause 4.2.3.4 in TS 23.502 [3], if the SMF determines that the UE is out of the service area of the LADN based on the latest UE location received from the AMF, the SMF rejects the establishment of user plane for the LADN PDU session.
+After the UE is paged and the UE triggers a service request procedure as described in clause 4.2.3.4 in TS 23.502 [3], if the SMF determines that the UE is out of the service area of the LADN based on the latest UE location received from the AMF, the SMF rejects the establishment of user plane for the LADN PDU session as described in clause 4.2.3.2 in TS 23.502 [3]..

 NOTE 2: In this case, the Service request of UE can still be successful regardless whether the establishment of user plane of the LADN PDU session is rejected or not.

-Editor's note: It is FFS how to tell the UE that UP activation has been rejected due to LADN service area restriction

 Upon leaving the LADN service area, the UE need not release the LADN PDU session, unless the UE receives an explicit PDU session release request from the network.

 The SMF shall not trigger user plane re-establishment for a PDU session corresponding to an LADN if the SMF is aware that the UE is outside the area of availability of the LADN.

 When the AMF detects that the UE has returned to the LADN service area, the AMF, based on the SMF subscription to an area of interest corresponding to a LADN, informs the SMF.
-If the SMF or UPF has pending DL data the SMF performs a Network Triggered Service Request to establish the User Plane(s) for the PDU sessions, otherwise the SMF will inform the UPF to resume sending DL data notifications to the SMF in case of DL data.
+If the SMF or UPF has pending DL data, the SMF performs a Network Triggered Service Request to establish the User Plane(s) for the PDU sessions.
+Otherwise the SMF shall inform the UPF to resume sending Data Notifications to the SMF in case of DL data.

 In this release, LADNs apply only to 3GPP accesses.